eren123danyel/real-estate-analyzer/README.md

 An AI-powered tool that utilizes Playwright MCP to scrape, parse, and analyze real estate rental data for a given area.

-This repository contains an automated real estate rent analyzer that helps you gather and understand rental listings and neighborhood information through the power of AI.
+This repository contains an automated real estate rent analyzer that helps you gather rental listings in specific area based on user criteria.
 (Currently only works with Redfin)

 ## ✨ Features

 *   **Automated Web Scraping:** Extracts real estate listings from the web using Playwright.
-*   **Intelligent Content Parsing:** Structures the scraped data for analysis.
+*   **Intelligent Content Parsing:** Structures the scraped data for analysis directly to the terminal or saves it as a CSV file.
 *   **AI-Powered Filtering:** Leverages AI and Playwright MCP to apply filters based on user criteria.
 *   **Dual Interface:** Can be run as a command-line tool for direct analysis or as a FastAPI server for API access.